Congratulations to Stonyfield Organic for becoming a certified B Corporation™ and helping to build a healthier world for our families!

 Building a Better Planet, One Bite at a Time

 To celebrate their B Corps status, Stonyfield sent a box full of B Corps products, everything I needed to make a healthy and socially- and eco-conscious breakfast for my family.
-It included some Stonyfield grassfed organic yogurt, granola from purely elizabeth, Pukka “clean matcha green” tea, King Arthur sprouted wheat flour, some method clementine gel handwash even a preserve toothbrush.
+It included some Stonyfield grassfed organic yogurt, granola from purely elizabeth, Pukka “clean matcha green” tea, King Arthur sprouted wheat flour, some method clementine gel handwash, and even a preserve toothbrush.
 It also included a coupon for some organic eggs from Pete and Gerry’s Organic, which I’m looking forward to trying when they’re back in stock at my local supermarket.
 I plan to try out this tempting recipe for banana carrot power muffins from fellow Stonyfield blogger Run Far Girl!

 Sustainable Business Trailblazers